Ojay97-hub/spontaneous-trip-generator/README.md

 - Users see a preview of the AI description and can expand to read the full text
 - Attraction links are always clickable and open in a new tab
 - An "🤖 Powered by Claude AI" badge is shown on every description
+- The hero image and flag update instantly when you select a new country
+- Responsive and visually polished UI, with robust fallback for images

 ---

 ## Agile User Story

 **As a** spontaneous traveler,
-**I want** to click a button and instantly receive a random Canadian city with a brief description, **so that** I can discover new travel destinations without having to plan in advance.
+**I want** to click a button and instantly receive a random destination for the selected country with a brief description, **so that** I can discover new travel destinations without having to plan in advance.

 ---